Anna Valesi

 Anna Valesi (born 9 June 2002) is an Italian pair skater.
+With her current partner, Martin Bidař, she is the 2026 Czech National champion.

 With her former partner, Manuel Piazza, she is the 2024 Italian national bronze medalist and has won seven senior international medals, including silver at the 2022 Bavarian Open.

 Career

 Early years

 Valesi began learning to skate in 2006.
 As a singles skater, she competed internationally in the junior ranks from March 2018 through March 2019.

 Skating in partnership with Filippo Clerici, she took silver in the pairs event at the Italian Junior Championships in April 2021.

-Partnership with Piazza
+Partnership with Manuel Piazza for Italy

 2021–22 season: Debut of Valesi/Piazza

 In the 2021–22 season, Valesi began competing in the senior ranks with Manuel Piazza.
 Making their international debut, Valesi/Piazza took bronze at the Tayside Trophy in November 2021.
 The following month, they placed fourth at the Italian Championships.

 In January 2022, Valesi/Piazza were awarded silver medals at two events – the Icelab International Cup and Bavarian Open.